 AMOUNT: (-100 to +100) Sets the amount of LFO modulation routed to the selected destination.
 Setting an amount here applies the selected modulation continuously.
-You can also use the modulation matrix to route an LFO to additional destinations and use a different modulation amount if you want.
+You can also use the modulation matrix to route an LFO to additional destinations and use a different modulation amount.